Volvo Cars: Motorsport

 Volvo also saw success in the Deutsche Tourenwagen Meisterschaft (German Touring Car Championship), with a 240 Turbo driven by Per Stureson winning the 1985 DTM.

 Volvo also entered the British Touring Car Championship in the 1990s with Tom Walkinshaw Racing.
 This partnership was responsible for the controversial 850 Estate racing cars, driven by Rickard Rydell and Jan Lammers and with a best qualifying placing of third and a best race finish of fifth, which was only rendered uncompetitive when the FIA allowed the use of aerodynamic aids in 1995.
 TWR then built and ran the works 850 Saloon, with six wins in 1995, and five wins in 1996, and a S40, with one win in 1997 in the BTCC, as well as Volvo placing third in the Manufacturers Championship, both in 1995 and 1996.
 In 1998, TWR Volvo won the British Touring Car Championship with Rickard Rydell driving the S40R.

 Volvo also competed in the Super Touring category with the 850 across Europe and in Australia.
 Australian race car driver Peter Brock drove an 850 T5 with Tony Scott in the 1994 James Hardie 12 Hour production car race at Bathurst, finishing 25th.
 He also drove an 850 saloon in the 1996 Australian Super Touring Championship, placing sixth in the Drivers’ Championship.

 Volvo regularly entered the S60 in the Swedish Touring Car Championship, where it finished 2nd in the drivers' championship twice and won the manufacturers' title once.
 The S60 continued to be raced after the formation of the Scandinavian Touring Car Championship, a merger of the Swedish and Danish touring car championships.
 Thed Björk won three consecutive titles from 2013 to 2015, driving an S60 prepared by Polestar Racing.

 From 2002 to 2007, there was an S60 one-make racing series as a support series to the Swedish Touring Car Championship known as the S60 Challenge Cup, using 26 factory-modified S60s.

 An S60 was driven by Robert Dahlgren in the Swedish round of the 2007 World Touring Car Championship.

 The first generation S60 made its competitive debut in 2006, racing in the Speed World Challenge GT class.
 The second-generation model was introduced for the 2009 season.
 In 2010, its programme was expanded to include the SCAA Pro Racing World Challenge, where it won both the drivers' and manufacturers' championships in the GT class.
 The programme was expanded again in 2011, to include the Pirelli World Challenge.

 In 2008, Volvo entered the Swedish Touring Car Championship with a C30 powered by bioethanol E85 fuel.
 Robert Dahlgren and Tommy Rustad were the drivers, finishing 5th and 10th respectively in the championship.
-Volvo had also signalled their intentions to enter the 2009 British Touring Car Championship with the same car.
+Volvo had also signalled its intentions to enter the 2009 British Touring Car Championship with the same car.

 Volvo entered the V8 Supercars Championship with two S60s in 2014 with Garry Rogers Motorsport, and were immediately competitive.
 Following ten pole positions and four race wins, Scott McLaughlin finished fifth in the championship and was awarded the Barry Sheene Medal.